Methods and Results of

 |

-Camera (WFV) with a resolution of 16 meters for the HMS-6 remote sensing
+Camera (WFV) with a resolution of 16 m for the HMS-6 remote sensing

-satellite data and a spatial resolution of 0.8 meters for the HMS-2 remote
+satellite data and a spatial resolution of 0.8 m for the HMS-2 remote sensing

-sensing satellite image data.
-As the roads are linear in length, this paper
+satellite image data.
+As the roads are linear in length, this paper uses the

-uses the spectral unmixing method to fuse the HMS-6 and HMS-2 images, which
+spectral unmixing method to fuse the HMS-6 and HMS-2 images, which improves the

-improves the spatial resolution of the images while retaining the features of
+spatial resolution of the images while retaining the features of the eight

-the eight bands of HMS-6.
-The basic principle of image fusion by spectral
+bands of HMS-6.
+The basic principle of image fusion by spectral unmixing is

-unmixing is described by the following method: first, the GF-6 multi-spectral
+described by the following method: first, the GF-6 multi-spectral data and the

-data and the high-resolution GF-2 panchromatic data are unmixed to obtain the
+high-resolution GF-2 panchromatic data are unmixed to obtain the multispectral

-multispectral image spectral basis matrix, then the multi-spectral image spatial
+image spectral basis matrix, then the multi-spectral image spatial coefficient

-coefficient matrix, the panchromatic image spectral basis matrix, and the
+matrix, the panchromatic image spectral basis matrix, and the panchromatic

-then the 1-m resolution 8-band image is obtained by multiplying the optimally
+resolution 8-band image is obtained by multiplying the optimally solved

 coefficient matrix.
 The fused data were obtained by multiplying the optimally